usc-robosub/rrt_star_planner/README.md

 ## RRT* 3D Path Planner for ROS

-A ROS package implementing the RRT* (Rapidly-exploring Random Tree Star) algorithm for 3D path planning with point cloud-based obstacle avoidance.
+A ROS package implementing the RRT* (Rapidly-exploring Random Tree Star) algorithm for 3D path planning with collision checking via a service interface.

 ## Overview

 This package provides a 3D path planning solution using the RRT* algorithm, which finds near-optimal paths in 3D space while avoiding obstacles.
-The planner represents the robot as a sphere and uses point cloud data for collision checking.
+The planner represents the robot as a sphere and queries a collision-checking service to determine free space.

 ### Key Features

 - **3D RRT* Implementation**: Efficient path planning in 3D space
-- **Point Cloud Collision Checking**: Uses KD-tree for fast collision detection
+- **Service-based Collision Checking**: Uses a collision service to validate states and edges
 - **Path Optimization**: Includes rewiring for near-optimal paths and post-processing smoothing
 - **Real-time Visualization**: Visualize the RRT tree and planned path in RViz
 - **ROS Service Interface**: Easy integration with other ROS nodes